-Take a trip to YouTube.
+Take a quick trip over to YouTube.
 Search for golf cart fails.
-You’ll see plenty of flipping, skidding, crashing, and flying.
+You’ll see a lot of flipping, skidding, crashing, and flying.

-Usually, it’s people who do the flying.
-Golf carts aren’t designed for the damage you watch on the screen, and neither are the drivers and passengers.
+Sadly, it’s people who do the flying.
+Golf carts shouldn’t take on the damage you see, and neither should the drivers and passengers.

 Golf carts aren’t toys, and golf cart accidents are no joke.
-Stay with us to learn how to cover your golf cart on the road and on the course.
+Stay with us, and learn how to cover your golf cart on the road and on the course.